-Eligible applicants: (a) One or more local educational agencies (LEAs); or (b) one or more LEAs in collaboration with an institution of higher education, community-based organizations, other LEAs, or a State educational agency.
+Eligible Applicants: (a) One or more local educational agencies (LEAs); or (b) one or more LEAs in collaboration with an institution of higher education, community-based organizations, other LEAs, or a State educational agency.

-Deadline for Transmittal of Applications: January 14, 2000.
-Deadline for Intergovernmental Review: March 15, 2000.
+Deadline for Transmittal of Applications: October 20, 2000.

+Deadline for Intergovernmental Review: December 19, 2000.

-Available Funds: \$20 million.
-The Administration has requested \$20 million for this program for FY 2000.
+Available Funds: \$12.5 million.

+The Administration has requested \$25 million for new grants under this program for FY 2001.
+This amount includes funds for both the dual language education awards specified in this notice and other Comprehensive School awards that will be specified in a later notice.
 The actual level of funding, if any, depends on final congressional action.

-However, we are inviting applications to allow enough time to complete the grant process before the end of the fiscal year, if Congress appropriates funds for this program.
-Estimated range of awards: \$150,000-\$275,000.
+Estimated Range of Awards: \$200,000-\$300,000.

-Estimated average size of awards: \$200,000.
+Estimated Average Size of Awards: \$250,000.

-Estimated number of awards: 100.
+Estimated Number of Awards: 50.